Do the words “carousing” or “reveling” condemn social drinking?

 The verse we are interested in is I Peter 4:3, "For we have spent enough of our past lifetime in doing the will of the Gentiles--when we walked in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries."
 There are three words that we are interested in knowing the definition: "drunkenness" (oinophlugia), "revelries," which is also translated as "carousing" (komos), and "drinking parties" (potos).

 Oinophlugia is a word only found in I Peter 4:3.
 It is a compound word of "wine" (oinos) and "bubble up" (phluo).
-It refers to someone who is overflowing in wine; in other words, a person who is a rolling in the gutter drunk.
+It refers to someone who is overflowing with wine; in other words, a person who is rolling-in-the-gutter drunk.